-- A TEO/staff member can choose to make a cross-referral request to the Mātauranga Māori and/or Pacific Research panels if the EP contains Mātauranga Māori and/or Pacific research. - The Co-Chairs of the main panel to which an EP has been submitted can request a cross-referral to another panel.
+- A TEO/staff member can include a cross-referral request in the EP when it is submitted based on the EP containing either Mātauranga Māori or Pacific research.
+This type of request can only be made for EPs containing Mātauranga Māori or Pacific research. - > The Co-Chairs of the main panel to which an EP has been submitted can request a cross-referral to another Panel.
 This can occur between any panels.

-In both cases, the decision on whether to accept the cross-referral request sits with the Co-Chairs of the panel to which the request has been submitted.
+In both cases, the decision on whether to accept the cross-referral request sits with the Co-Chairs of the Panel to which the request has been submitted.

-When requesting a cross-referral, Co-Chairs must clearly indicate which item/s, part or parts of the EP they are cross-referring.
-Items from both the ERE and the CRE components can be cross-referred.
+When requesting a cross-referral, Co-Chairs must clearly indicate which part or parts of the EP they are cross-referring.

-When considering whether to accept a cross-referral request, Co-Chairs will consider the items flagged for cross-referral, as well as the information provided in the Field of Research section.
+When considering whether to request or accept a cross-referral request, Co-Chairs will consider the EREs and OEREs in the EP, as well as the information provided in the Field of Research section.